eclipse-hono/hono/site/homepage/content/getting-started/index.md

 java -jar hono-cli-*-exec.jar --hono.client.host=$AMQP_NETWORK_IP --hono.client.port=15672 --hono.client.username=consumer@HONO --hono.client.password=verysecret --tenant.id=$MY_TENANT --device.id=$MY_DEVICE --spring.profiles.active=command
 ~~~

-Note that this time the profile is `command` instead of `receiver`, which enables different mode of the Command Line Client.
+Note that this time the profile is `command` instead of `receiver`, which enables a different mode of the Command Line Client.

 The client will prompt you to enter the command's name, the payload to send and the payload's content type.
 The example below illustrates how a one-way command to set the volume with a JSON payload is sent to the device.